Five found unconscious at Gurugram house | www.lokmattimes.com

 Five found unconscious at Gurugram house

-Gurugram, March 17 Five people were found unconscious at a lawyer's house in the Gurugram's Shivaji Nagar area ...
+Gurugram, March 17 Five persons were found unconscious at a lawyer's house in the Gurugram's Shivaji Nagar area ...

-Gurugram, March 17 Five people were found unconscious at a lawyer's house in the Gurugram's Shivaji Nagar area on Friday, police said.
+Gurugram, March 17 Five persons were found unconscious at a lawyer's house in the Gurugram's Shivaji Nagar area on Friday, the police said.

 Police suspect the cook who is said to be absconding after taking valuable items from the house.